Pala Empire: Origins

 André Wink mentions that the founder, Gopala was elected, and "definitely not of royal blood but probably of a line of brahmans which transformed itself into kshatriyas".
-According to Wink, the Palas patronized Buddhism right from the beginning, which is evident from their copper plates.
-Wink also mentions that Abul Fazl "describes these kings as Kayastha".
+Wink further describes that as per an Arabic source Pāla was 'not a king of noble origin'.

 Establishment

 After the fall of Shashanka's kingdom, the Bengal region was in a state of anarchy.
 There was no central authority, and there was constant struggle between petty chieftains.
 The contemporary writings describe this situation as matsya nyaya ("fish justice" i.e. a situation where the big fish eat the small fish).
 Gopala ascended the throne as the first Pala king during these times.
 The Khalimpur copper plate suggests that the prakriti (people) of the region made him the king.
 Taranatha, writing nearly 800 years later, also writes that he was democratically elected by the people of Bengal.
 However, his account is in form of a legend, and is considered historically unreliable.
 The legend mentions that after a period of anarchy, the people elected several kings in succession, all of whom were consumed by the Naga queen of an earlier king on the night following their election.
 Gopal, however managed to kill the queen and remained on the throne.
 The historical evidence indicates that Gopala was not elected directly by his citizens, but by a group of feudal chieftains.
 Such elections were quite common in contemporary societies of the region.

-Gopala's ascension was a significant political event as the several independent chiefs recognised his political authority without any struggle.
+Gopala's ascension in 750 CE was a significant political event as several independent chiefs recognised his political authority without any struggle, consolidating his power over the whole of Bengal including Gaur, Varendra and Banga, also extending his rule over parts of Magadha.
+According to R. C. Majumdar, Gopala ruled till 770 CE.